 Tom Wilmot was her own age.

-They didn’t, of course, exchange this information.
-He would be younger, had been her expectation; his speech had seemed youngish.
+They didn’t exchange this information.
+He would be younger had been her expectation; his speech seemed youngish.

 The glance she saw him give was as though he’d taken a clue, a little proud of himself for the recognition.
 All the paisley shawls, draping every flat surface.
 Her mother’s, not Petra’s, taste.

 She found herself bothered and brusque, nudging around his needless unwillingness to sit, eat if he liked, not gesture into her space, while she turned from the counter with mugs, unplugged the coffee maker.
 For the cats, because they got on the counter…

 “Oh!”
 He said this after swallowing a bite.
 “Those guys out there.
 No. I’m a good tuner-outer.
 What are they closest to, chickens or peacocks?”